Jump to:

 If you fall into the “hair dyed” category, regardless of whether you have your hair colored in a salon or do it at home, you may not be aware of some of the processes involved in achieving that gorgeous color.

-One necessary process is using a hair developer to lighten the hair.
-These chemicals play an essential role in hair lightening.
-Without it, your color simply wouldn’t look as good.
+One necessary process is using a hair developer to lighten and/or permanently darken the hair.
+These chemicals play an essential role in hair coloring.
+Without it, your color simply wouldn’t look as good or last as long.

 With that in mind, this guide will walk you through: